• Skip to main content

 An amazing story

-As Dinah's descendant, I am truly humbled by the resilience, strength, and resolve that has been passed down through generations
+As a fifth-generation descendant of Dinah, I am humbled by the resilience, strength, and resolve passed down through generations of women whose survival was sustained through faith, kinship, and community.

 Power in Storytelling

 The voices of those who have gone before us still resonate across generations.
-We honor them and remember to hold fast to the courage that is grafted in our bones.
+Within Dinah's Legacy, descendant-led storytelling honors these lies as sources of historical knowledge, preserving courage, faith, and memory carried in our bones.

 The Legacy Continues